Thendo18/Thendo18/README.md

 Software Engineer
 ------------------

-Working as a  Software Developer working on mulitple projects using ReactJS and .Net .On my free time i enjoy making small projects to enhance my skills.
+Working as a  Software Engineer working on mulitple projects using ReactJS and .Net .On my free time i enjoy making small projects

 * 🌍  I'm based in Pretoria, South Africa
 * 🖥️  See my portfolio at [Thendo's portfolio](https://thendo-makherana.netlify.app/)